 The Library also shares the following nonpartisan resources to learn more about candidates and ballot measures.
 (Note: These are external resources not officially endorsed by the City of Palo Alto nor Palo Alto City Library.)

-- 2024 Voter Information Session (recording) from Santa Clara County Registrar of Voters with information on the elections process, ballots, and opportunities to get involved in Santa Clara County
+- 2024 Voter Information Session (recording) (Santa Clara County Registrar of Voters): Information on the elections process, ballots, and opportunities to get involved in Santa Clara County

-- Easy Voter Guide - California from the League of Women Voters of California with explanations of how elections work and nonpartisan summaries of state ballot propositions in simple language (in English, Chinese, Korean, Spanish, Vietnamese and audio in English)
+- Easy Voter Guide - California (League of Women Voters of California): Explanations of how elections work and nonpartisan summaries of state ballot propositions in simple language (in English, Chinese, Korean, Spanish, Vietnamese and audio in English)

-- Pros & Cons from the League of Women Voters of California with nonpartisan explanations of state ballot propositions with supporting and opposing arguments and tips on how to evaluate ballot propositions (in English)
+- Pros & Cons (League of Women Voters of California): Nonpartisan explanations of state ballot propositions with supporting and opposing arguments and tips on how to evaluate ballot propositions (in English)

-- Simplified Voter Guides from CalMatters with nonpartisan information for individuals learning English and teachers
+- Simplified Voter Guides (CalMatters): Nonpartisan election information for individuals learning English and teachers

-- State Voter Guide from CalMatters with nonpartisan information on key election dates, FAQs, background, and fundraising (in English, Chinese, Korean, and Spanish)
+- State Voter Guide (CalMatters): Nonpartisan information on key election dates, FAQs, background, and fundraising (in English, Chinese, Korean, and Spanish)

-- State Voter Guide - Ballot Proposition Quizzes from CalMatters with nonpartisan questions to help you analyze measures (in English, Chinese, Korean, and Spanish)
+- State Voter Guide - Ballot Proposition Quizzes (CalMatters): Nonpartisan questions to help you analyze measures (in English, Chinese, Korean, and Spanish)

-- Vote411: California from the League of Women Voters with information on ballots, voting laws, polling places, and voter registration (in English and Spanish)
+- Vote411: California (League of Women Voters): Nonpartisan information on ballots, voting laws, polling places, and voter registration (in English and Spanish)

 - Voter Language Workshops (virtual) from the Santa Clara County Registrar of Voters in 14 different languages